 Alternative Accommodation Options in Fez

 Fez is a city that rewards exploration, with its small passageway, hidden courtyards, and countless historical sites.
-Here are some of the top things to do and see in Fez:
+Here are some of the top places to visit in Fez:

 Cultural Experiences in Fez